 - haemoptysis-occasional 4

 Despite treatment with agents such as medroxyprogesterone and tamoxifen 6, LAM tends to be progressive with most of disease severity due to pulmonary disease.

-For pulmonary manifestations the main differential to be considered is Langehans cell histiocytosis (LCH) which tends to have a mid to upper lobe distribution with presevation of costophenic angles.
-In addition the cysts in LCH tend to be more irregular in contour.
+For pulmonary manifestations the main differential to be considered is Langerhans cell histiocytosis (LCH) which tends to have a mid to upper lobe distribution with preservation of costophrenic angles.
+In addition, the cysts in LCH tend to be more irregular in contour.

 - 1. Aberle DR, Hansell DM, Brown K et-al. Lymphangiomyomatosis: CT, chest radiographic, and functional correlations.
 Radiology.
 1990;176 (2): 381-7.
 Radiology (abstract) - Pubmed citation

 - 2. Attili AK, Kazerooni EA.
 Case 116: lymphangioleiomyomatosis.
 Radiology.
 2007;244 (1): 303-8. doi:10.1148/radiol.2441040790 - Pubmed citation

 - 3. Avila NA, Kelly JA, Chu SC et-al. Lymphangioleiomyomatosis: abdominopelvic CT and US findings.
 Radiology.
 2000;216 (1): 147-53.
 Radiology (full text) - Pubmed citation

 - 4. Johnson SR, Cordier JF, Lazor R et-al. European Respiratory Society guidelines for the diagnosis and management of lymphangioleiomyomatosis.
 Eur.
 Respir.
 J. 2010;35 (1): 14-26. doi:10.1183/09031936.00076209 - Pubmed citation